Korean traditional handicrafts: Hanji

-The literal translation of hanji (Korean: 한지/韓紙) means Korean paper; ‘han’ meaning Korean and ‘ji’ meaning paper.
+The literal translation of hanji (Korean: 한지; Hanja: 韓紙) is Korean paper, as 'han' means 'Korean' and 'ji' means paper.
 The main ingredient of hanji paper is the fibrous inner bark of mulberry trees.
 To make hanji, the inner bark is taken from the tree, which then is steamed, mashed, and then mixed with a natural adhesive.
 From there, the mixture is strained with a bamboo strainer in a particular back and forth motion in order to achieve a crisscross pattern.
 Lastly, the paper is left in the sun to dry.
 Hanji is not only used to make crafts, but was also used in various practical ways.
 The long and careful process of creating the paper makes the material to become durable, which explains why it was used to cover the windows of traditional Korean homes.
 In addition, because the strength of the paper, many ancient Korean literature and drawings dating back to 1,000 years ago are still well preserved.

 Bojagi

-Bojagi – meaning ‘wrapping cloth’ in Korean – is one of the many other traditional forms of traditional Korean handicraft.
+Bojagi – meaning ‘wrapping cloth’ in Korean – it is one of the many other traditional forms of traditional Korean handicraft.
 It is used for a variety of usages from present wrapping to formal ceremonial practices such as weddings.
 Moreover, it is also used to wrap and store everyday household items, cover food, and transporting items.
 Bojagi does not only have its practical purposes but also the different styles and wrapping techniques has gained international interest within the worldwide handicraft and artistic community.
 The process of creating the cloth involves assembling scraps of silk, hemp, ramie, or cotton, folding, creasing, ironing, and finally sewing the pieces by hand – usually made by the women in the traditional Korean household.
 Earlier pieces of bojagi are dated back to the Joseon Dynasty (1392-1910).